Detecting $k$-nonstretchability via a class of informationally complete symmetric measurements: Preliminaries and notation

-In this section, we introduces the concepts and properties of $k$-stretchability, informationally complete $(s,t)$-POVMs, the metric-adjusted skew information and variance, forming the foundation for deriving and proving $k$-nonstretchability criteria in subsequent sections.
+In this section, we introduce the concepts and properties of $k$-stretchability, informationally complete $(s,t)$-POVMs, the metric-adjusted skew information, and the variance, which form the foundation for deriving the $k$-nonstretchability criteria in the subsequent sections.